practical travel information - egypt

 Cash machines are common in all major cities, and especially in the main tourist areas and hotels.
 Take care and be aware of your surroundings if you are taking out large amounts of money, especially in deserted areas or at night.
 Travellers' cheques are not so easily cashed.
 Major hotels will usually accept payment by credit card.
 However, smaller hotels may expect payment in cash and in hard currency.
 Medical facilities will usually accept payment by credit card or cash.

 If you plan to venture out and travel 'off the beaten track', always make sure you have enough local currency with you.
 The same holds true at many tourists sites and bazaars, where only cash might be accepted, or to help with bartering when shopping from people on the street.
-Hold on to smaller notes, such as one and five pound notes, as they come in handy for tipping, which you might be doing a lot of.
+Hold on to 10 pound notes, as they come in handy for tipping, which you might be doing a lot of.
 'Baksheesh' (tip) is a phrase you will come to know well.

 Foreign currency - some tour operators and hotels insist on US dollars or euros, even though this is technically illegal.
 Most in Egypt will also accept these currencies, as generally they would get more value from it.
 You are allowed to bring along as much foreign currency as you wish to, but with EGP, restricted to 10,000.